 Don’t be afraid to make mistakes.

-And as a recovering perfectionist, I have a lot to learn in that area.
+And as a recovering perfectionist, I have much to learn in that area.

 Done is better than perfect.